alex-necsoiu/storage-factory/README.md

 - Deploys new `SimpleStorage` instances
 - Stores and retrieves values from any deployed instance by index

+### 💰 FundMe
+A crowdfunding contract that allows users to fund with ETH and withdraw funds (owner only).
+- Minimum funding amount of $5 USD (converted from ETH)
+- Chainlink price feed integration for real-time ETH/USD conversion
+- Owner-only withdrawal functionality
+- Automatic funding via receive() and fallback() functions

+### 🔗 PriceConverter
+A library for converting ETH amounts to USD using Chainlink price feeds.
+- Real-time price conversion from ETH to USD
+- Integration with Chainlink AggregatorV3Interface
+- Gas-efficient price calculations

 ---

 ## 🗂️ Directory Structure